LDrex1/LDrex1/README.md

 ### Call For Help
-I'm looking for help with the best resources to improve on the tools I work with but I'm not also open to working with new technologies.
+I'm looking for help with the best resources to improve on the tools I work with but I'm also open to working with new technologies.

 ### What do I do for fun
 - I love playing sports (Football and Table-Tennis)